A confidence boost for women who lose their hair to cancer: A free wig and stylist

 “I’m just so happy that I got to have my purple,” said Neal, 38, who also got a dark brown wig at the fitting event, for days she’s feeling more subdued.

-The Gaithersburg, Md. resident and mother of five is battling metastatic breast cancer, and her eyes tear up when she talks about it.
+The Gaithersburg, Md., resident and mother of five is battling metastatic breast cancer, and her eyes tear up when she talks about it.

 “It’s amazing,” Neal said about EBeauty’s wig program.
 “Worrying about hair loss and how you look … it’s hard.”